LooksGoodApp/flutter-value-extensions/README.md

 )
 ```

-The `.bind(...)` extension uses `ValueListenableBuilder` inside, you have the same efficient targeted rebuilds, but with less code to type.
+The `.bind(...)` extension uses `ValueListenableBuilder` inside, so you'll have the same efficient targeted rebuilds, but with less code to type.

 ### Disposable builder